imarc/boilerplate-archived/README.md

 sassdoc folder or [viewed online](http://imarc.github.io/boilerplate/sassdoc/).

-We should update the documentation and commit it back when we make significant changes to our components especially so our documentation isn't too far behind.
+We should update the documentation and commit it back when we make significant changes to our components especially so our documentation isn’t too far behind.

 ### Updating the Docs

-You can regeneration the documentation by running
+You can regenerate the documentation by running

     npm docs